NBISweden/module-openrefine-dm-practices/index.md

 >
 > Data Carpentry's teaching is hands-on, so participants are encouraged to use
 > their own computers to ensure the proper setup of tools for an efficient
 > workflow.
->
 > **These lessons assume no prior knowledge of the skills or tools.**
 >
+> **Prerequisites:**
+>This lesson requires a working copy of OpenRefine.
 > To get started, follow the directions in the "[Setup](setup.html)" tab to
 > download data to your computer and follow any installation instructions.
->
-> #### Prerequisites
->
-> This lesson requires a working copy of OpenRefine.
->
-> To most effectively use these materials, please make sure to install
+To most effectively use these materials, please make sure to install
-> everything *before* working through this lesson.
+> everything **_before_** working through this lesson.
 {: .prereq}